KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 ![](./media/image12.png)

 Lastly, the results are shown as a table.
-It is now possible to save the this new QbE as a new SpagoBI dataset (click on the **Save** icon in the top-right position).
+It is now possible to save the this new QbE as a new Knowage dataset (click on the **Save** icon in the top-right position).

 ![](./media/image13.png)

 Analyze data through charts and tables
 --------------------------------------

-SpagoBI also offer tools to analyze data by using different types of charts (pie, bar, line) and tables (flat, pivot).
+Knowage also offer tools to analyze data by using different types of charts (pie, bar, line) and tables (flat, pivot).
 Click on the **Worksheet** button to start analyze data.

 ![](./media/image6.png)